emilkyurpekov/Schedlur/README.md

 - **Consulting Agencies:** Effortless client bookings.
 - **Beauty & Wellness:** Salons, spas, trainers, and more.
-- **Hair Saloons and Tattoo shops:** All services related to hair and tattoos
+- **Hair Saloons and Tattoo shops:** All services related to hair and tattoos.
 - **Education & Coaching:** Schedule sessions with students and clients.

 ---